yoshihikosuzuki/ant-asm-workflow/README.md

   1. SALSA: `11-scaf/<scaf-name>/contigs.omnic_salsa/scaffolds_FINAL.fasta`
   2. 3D-DNA: `11-scaf/<scaf-name>/scaffolding/contigs.FINAL.fasta`

+- Contact matrix file (and its associated index file) for each of Juicebox and HiGlass is also generated.
+See below ("Important output files for manual curation") for details.

 ### 5. Evaluate scaffolds

 **WARNING: Only one scaffold FASTA per subdirectory, just like above.**